Woobs8/food-truck-proximity/README.md

 # food-truck-proximity
-An application for locating food trucks in San Francisco.
-The application is developed as the backend track of the [Uber coding challenge](https://github.com/uber-archive/coding-challenge-tools/blob/master/coding_challenge.md).
+An application for locating food trucks in San Francisco based on the public [dataset](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat).
+The application is inspired by the [Uber coding challenge](https://github.com/uber-archive/coding-challenge-tools/blob/master/coding_challenge.md) and is used as a personal hobby project to explore various technologies.

-The repo is authored by Thomas Hallager Pedersen.
-For more info refer to [Linkedin](https://www.linkedin.com/in/thomas-hallager-pedersen-69642bb7/).

 The structure of the repository is as follows:
 - [`application`](https://github.com/Woobs8/food-truck-proximity/tree/master/application): implementation of the web application